matpalm/malmomo/README.md

 ## 3 agents running in training mode

-run a number of agents in training mode. the can share the malmo instances (in case one crashes) just have each one write to a distinct out/err file... each agent runs at x4 speed and uses offscreen rendering. these agents here don't record their events but could (see the random agent above)
+run a number of agents in training mode. they can share the malmo instances (in case one crashes) just have each one write to a distinct out/err file... each agent runs at x4 speed and uses offscreen rendering. these agents here don't record their events but could (see the random agent above)

 ```
 ./run_agent.py --agent=Naf --mission=2 --malmo-ports=11100,11200,11300 --episode-time-sec=30 \
 --overclock-rate=4 --post-episode-sleep=1 --ckpt-dir=$R/ckpts \
->$R/agent_naf_1.out 2>$R/agent_naf_1.err
+>$R/naf_1.out 2>$R/naf_1.err
 ```

 ## (optional) agent running in eval mode

-it makes sense to run another agent running without an noise to record eval stats. this agent can run an episode every couple of minutes. note: as configured here this agent will send it's episodes to the replay memory.
+it makes sense to run another agent running without any noise to record eval stats. this agent can run an episode every couple of minutes.

 ```
 ./run_agent.py --agent=Naf --mission=2 --malmo-ports=11100,11200,11300 --episode-time-sec=30 \
 --eval --overclock-rate=4 --post-episode-sleep=120 --ckpt-dir=$R/ckpts \
->$R/agent_naf_eval.out 2>$R/agent_naf_eval.err
+>$R/eval.out 2>$R/eval.err
 ```

 ## (optional) run an agent at x1 for eyeballing

-in terms of speed the eval agent above runs as the training ones do, i.e. x4 speed and with offscreen rendering. to eyeball a run you can run an agent at x1 speed onscreen.
+in terms of speed the eval agent above runs as the training ones do, i.e. x4 speed and with offscreen rendering. to eyeball a run you can run an agent at x1 speed with onscreen rendering.

 we set `--trainer-port=0` so this agent doesn't send it's episodes to the trainer replay memory.